mypaint/mypaint/BUILDING.md

 is a placeholder that is replaced by the value set with **`--prefix`** in the install command (**`/usr`** by default).

-The installation directories can be overriden for each type by providing a flag to the **`install`** command equivalent to the name of one of the `install-xyz` variables in **`setup.cfg`**.
+The installation directories can be overridden for each type by providing a flag to the **`install`** command equivalent to the name of one of the `install-xyz` variables in **`setup.cfg`**.
 For example: